nuagenetworks/nuage-metroae/README.md

 The following restrictions and conditions apply prior to executing the playbooks:

 1. The hypervisor hosts must be running Ubuntu Linux or CentOS.
 Testing has been done on Ubuntu 14.04 LTS and CentOS 7.
-1. If host names are used for target systems, VSD, VSC, VSTAT and VRS nodes, those names must be discoverable via DNS *or* added to the /etc/hosts file of the ansible deployment host.
+1. If host names are used for target systems, VSD, VSC, VSTAT, PROXY and VRS nodes, those names must be discoverable via DNS *or* added to the /etc/hosts file of the ansible deployment host.
-1. Each VM that is created for VSD, VSC or VSTAT connects to one or more bridges on the target server.
+1. Each VM that is created for VSD, VSC, VSTAT, PROXY or NSGV connects to one or more bridges on the target server.
 Those bridges must be created on the target server prior to deployment and specified in the `user_vars.yml` file.
-1. If host names are used for target systems, VSD, VSC, VSTAT and VRS nodes, those names must be discoverable via DNS *or* added to the /etc/hosts file of the ansible deployment host.
 1. Python 2.7+ and all its dependencies must be installed on the deployment host.
 Python 3.0 and above is untested.
 1. Ansible 2.1+ and all its dependencies must be installed on the deployment host.
 1. Netmiko and all its dependencies must be installed on deployment host.
 The easiest way to install Netmiko is by using `pip install netmiko`.
 A common Netmiko dependency that could be missing is the cryptography package.
 See https://cryptography.io/en/latest/installation/ for more information.